ArcadeTV/neogeo-menu/README.md

 ### The easy way:

-1. Add a MAME executable to the MAME folder and run `emu.bat` after `build.bat`
+1. Add a MAME executable to the MAME folder
+2. Add a bios (neogeo.zip) to MAME/roms
+3. Run `build.bat`
+4. Run `emu.bat` or `debug.bat` to launch MAME

 ### In your own MAME folder: